riyajain-sudo/mini_bioinfo_project/README.md

-# In Silico Functional Sequence Characterization of p53 Protein using Bioinformatics
+# In Silico Functional Characterization of Human p53 Protein using Sequence Analysis and Homology-Based Annotation

 ## Project Overview